ubccpsc/310/project/Deliverable0.md

 ## Getting your grade

 This will be an individual deliverable (the only one in the project).
 It is worth 10% of your final grade.
 We will run [MOSS](https://theory.stanford.edu/~aiken/moss/) on all submissions so please make sure your work is your own.
 Your project is automatically graded every time you _push_ to GitHub with the command `git push`.
-Your grade will be the maximum grade you received from all submissions (commits in git terminology) made before the hard deadline (Sept 17).
+Your grade will be the maximum grade you received from all submissions (commits in git terminology) made before the hard deadline.
 While we compute your grade on every submission, you will only be able to request to see your grade once every 12h hours.
 You can request your grade by mentioning `@autobot` in a commit comment.
 Refer to [AutoTest.md](AutoTest.md) for additional details.

 You cannot use any library package that is not explicitly specified in package.json.
 Your implementation must be in TypeScript and must compile without error.